Easy-to-read medicine information about pantoprazole – what it is, how to take it safely and possible side effects.

 - taking pantoprazole only when you experience the symptoms of heartburn and reflux (also known as on-demand therapy)

 - stopping treatment completely, as your symptoms may not return.
+It may be best to reduce the dose over a few weeks before stopping.

 Read more about PPIs for heartburn and reflux Choosing Wisely, NZ